Luthey-Schulten-Lab/Minimal_Cell/RDME_gCME_ODE/README.txt

 cmake path/Lattice-Microbes/src/ -D MPD_GLOBAL_T_MATRIX=True -D MPD_GLOBAL_R_MATRIX=True

-Once Lattice Microbes has been installed, install odecell in the same environment
+Once Lattice Microbes has been installed, install odecell (the package included in the main directory Minimal_Cell) in the same environment

 Folders:
 model_data: Contains all of the kinetic parameters and initial condition files to initialize spatial Minimal Cell simulations